Future-Systems-Lab/HypnoNeuro/README.md

 ---

+🛤️ Future Development
+The system is designed for scalable expansion.

+While initial modules address grief, depression, anxiety, insomnia, and childhood wounds, future development will extend these methodologies to more complex conditions including:

+Schizophrenia

+Bipolar Disorder

+Personality Disorders

+These conditions often share root causes in unresolved trauma and biochemical imbalances, encompassing both physical and nonphysical dimensions.

+The vision is to apply the same naturopathic psychology and orthomolecular psychiatry frameworks within a gamified, decentralized system, offering scalable, stigma-free support for individuals navigating severe mental health challenges.

+---

 ## 🔍 What This Repo Contains

 This repository houses the **core datasets, research models, tokenomics, and foundational modules** powering the HypnoNeuro platform.